fmalina/revisions-blocl/help/disputestenantslandlords.md

 If you have any issues or disputes it’s always best to discuss these as soon as possible to help resolve the problem. i.e.: If your rent is due on Monday and you don’t have the money till Friday, then tell the landlord beforehand.
-Don’t stay quiet and have the landlord ring you asking where’s the money.
+Don’t stay quiet and have the landlord ring you asking where's the money.

-If issues are more serious then have another conversation and if there is no resolution you can check legally where you stand or you may ask to leave or the landlord may ask you to leave, then you would refer back to your tenancy agreement and the law on the period of notice that has to be given and ask the landlord whether your [deposit](/help/taking-deposits-and-legislation) is going to be affected.
+If issues are more serious than have another conversation and if there is no resolution you can check legally where you stand, or you may ask to leave or the landlord may ask you to leave, then you would refer back to your tenancy agreement and the law on the period of notice that has to be given and ask the landlord whether your [deposit](/help/deposittaking) is going to be affected.

-When renting rooms, consider having [tenant insurance](/help/tenant-and-student-insurance) and ask the landlord for a [tenancy agreement](/help/tenancy-agreements) this will help towards any future issues.
+When renting rooms, consider having [tenant insurance](/help/insurancetenantstudent) and ask the landlord for a [tenancy agreement](/help/tenancyagreements) this will help towards any future issues.
 Always check legally where you stand.